Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 ### 2.7 Install Minimum Supported SDK

+Note: As of January 2026, MacOSX14 is the minimum supported OS for MacOSX arm64.

 As of April 2023, MacOSX11 is the minimum supported OS by CRAN, so Bioconductor should also build packages for this operating system.
 If the latest SDK for